 Then, we had to safely take down the massive trunk.
 Here you can see the many rings inside the tree.
-We counted at least 95 but because the center of the tree was soft with decay, we weren't able to precisely count the remainder of the rings but we estimated the tree to be approximately 100 years old.
+We counted at least 95 but because the center of the tree was soft with decay, we weren’t able to precisely count the remainder of the rings.
+We estimated the tree to be approximately 100 years old.

-As you can see, this is serious and risky work that should be done bytrained and certified professionals.
+As you can see, this is serious and risky work that should be undertaken only by trained and certified professionals.
 The company you select must be bonded, licensed and insured so you, as the homeowner, do not accept liability.
-Never let a company do such work on your property if they are not so.
+Never let a company do such work on your property if they are not properly covered.
 Human safety and property safety must be taken into account and planned for.